Jaejun02/dsa3101_2420_group12/README.md

 - **Semantic Search:**
   Implements a **FAISS-based** semantic search that supports both keyword-based and context-driven retrieval of ESG documents.

+- **Data Extraction:**
+  Utilizes utility functions and predefined scoring mechanisms to extract ESG information.
+Integrates ESG scores from LSEG and LinkedIn-sourced data for benchmarking and validation.

 - **Visualization:**
   Provides interactive Power BI dashboards for a structured display of ESG performance metrics.